-- 87. All of the local services are valued by residents and retaining them is important.
+- 88. All of the local services are valued by residents and retaining them is important.
 The medical centre and pharmacy are particularly important services.
 59% of respondents believe the village shop is one of the most important aspects of the village.
 The allotments are also notably important to the local community.
-There is an increasing trend for people to work from home due to the Covid pandemic, and therefore many residents are now making use of their local facilities and services on a more regular basis. - 88.
+There is an increasing trend for people to work from home due to the Covid pandemic, and therefore many residents are now making use of their local facilities and services on a more regular basis. - 89.
 National Planning Policy Framework (NPPF, 2023 Update) paragraph 93 supports the protection of existing village services and the delivery of new ones to maintain the vitality of rural communities.
-Community facilities are protected under Core
+Community facilities are protected under Core Strategy 2011 policy CS13 and SADMP 2016 policy DM9, and new cultural facilities are actively encouraged.
+Protection seems to already be provided by the NPPF and in the Local Plan and there does not appear to be a need to have a NP policy on this specifically.
+However, the neighbourhood plan could set out those community facilities it believes should be afforded protection by local plan policy.

-&lt;sup>21 About - Watatunga | Holidays in Norfolk
+21 About - Watatunga | Holidays in Norfolk